If you’re not feeling great lately, don’t worry. All of us feel down from time to time, so remember that this too shall pass.

 You can achieve a profound improvement in your mood and sense of well-being by expressing yourself creatively – painting, sketching, writing, playing music, or any form of creative expression you enjoy.

-Research supports the claim that creative expression improves your mood, such as this study published in the American Journal of Public Health and another study published in PLoS One, but don’t just take their word for it.
+Research supports the claim that making something creative can make you feel better, such as this study published in the American Journal of Public Health and another study published in PLoS One, but don’t just take their word for it.
 Experience it for yourself.

 There is a profound sense of relief and lightness that follows putting our thoughts onto paper.
 Doing so helps us look at them objectively, acknowledge them, and shift our perspective away from one of struggle and suffering and towards that of a compassionate witness.